ibm-cloud-docs/openshift/cluster-create-vpc-gen2.md

+Network plug-in [4.20 or later]{: tag-red}
+:   Select the container network interface (CNI) that you want to use.
+Choose between Calico and Open Virtual Network.
+Note that Open Virtual Network is available for OpenShift cluster version 4.20 and later and RHCOS worker nodes only.
+For more information, see [Selecting a container network interface (CNI)](/docs/openshift?topic=openshift-cni).

 Network settings
 :    Service endpoints provide communication to the master.
 You can choose to configure your cluster with a public service endpoint or both a public and a private cloud service endpoint.
 For more information about what setup is required to run internet-facing apps, or to keep your cluster private, see [Planning your cluster network setup](/docs/openshift?topic=openshift-plan_vpc_basics).
 You cannot change the cloud service endpoints after you create the cluster.